Ebimsv/Torch-Linguist/Readme.md

 ['i', 'love', 'to', 'code', 'in', 'python', 'i love', 'love to', 'to code', 'code in', 'in python', 'i love to', 'love to code', 'to code in', 'code in python']
 ```
+**Note**:
+- The n-gram model, typically using trigram, 4-gram, or 5-gram
+- N-gram model inadequate for language modeling due to the presence of long-range dependencies in language.
+-
 </details>

 <details>